JulianKarlBauer/git_basics_slides/main.md

 ---

-### Which kind of changes to a file structure are there?
+### Which types of changes to a file structure are possible?

 <br>